Baronlegend27/academic-research-to-financial-freedom/papers/Markowitz, Harry (1952). "Portfolio Selection"/Notes.md

 ### The Optimization Problem

-To find the efficient frontier, Markowitz formulated a **constrained optimization problem** — minimize portfolio variance for a given target return:
+To find the efficient frontier, Markowitz formulated a constrained optimization problem.
+The goal is to minimize portfolio variance for a given target return.

 **Minimize:**